bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

 ::X                         // Global name X

+t.x                         // Member x of struct or class t p->x                        // Member x of struct or class or union that p points to
+                            // Dereference to use same syntax as above: (*p).x

-t.x                         // Member x of struct or class t p-> x                       // Member x of struct or class pointed to by p a[i]                        // i'th element of array a f(x,y)                      // Call to function f with arguments x and y T(x,y)                      // Object of class T initialized with x and y typeid(x)                   // Returns reference to object of type of x (access name with .name()) typedef long l;             // same as using l = long;
+a[i]                        // i'th element of array a f(x,y)                      // Call to function f with arguments x and y T(x,y)                      // Object of class T initialized with x and y typeid(x)                   // Returns reference to object of type of x (access name with .name()) typedef long l;             // same as using l = long;

-dynamic_cast<T>(x)          // Converts x to a T, checked at run time
-                            // T must be a pointer or reference
-                            // May convert between classes
-                            // Fail in conversion returns nullptr

-static_cast<T>(x)           // Converts x to a T, for simple data types
-                            // Alerts when possible truncation issues (which C-style casts do not do)
-                            // Does not work with classe types

-reinterpret_cast<T>(x)      // Interpret bits of x as a T const_cast<T>(x)            // Casts away const

 sizeof(x)                   // Number of bytes used to represent object x sizeof(T)                   // Number of bytes to represent type T